Thinkwise/docs/docs/sf/process_flows.md

 ### Process schedules

-The execution of a process flow can be planned and will be executed by Indicium.
-This is only possible when the process flow uses process actions that do not require user input.
-These include the connectors.
-One or more schedules can be made for a process flow.
+A process flow can be scheduled for execution by the Indicium service tier.
+This is only possible when the process flow only uses process actions that do not require user input.
+These include, for example, the available connectors and adapters.
+One or more schedules can be defined for a process flow.
 One of these schedules can be marked as the default schedule with which the process flow is executed.
-The application manager in IAM can choose to deviate from this.
-Schedules cannot be created in IAM.
+The application manager can choose to deviate from this default schedule in IAM.

 ![](assets/sf/process_flow_schedule.png)
 *Process flow schedule*